wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.9 =
+* Added support for Amazon China and India API calls.

 = 1.0.8 =
 * Added Settings page cues to better inform new users about their system environments as well as ScrapeAZon's system requirements.